ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 For more details, refer to the [Train Settings](#train-settings) section.

-### What are the key features of Ultralytics YOLO11's Train mode?
+### What are the key features of numa_ultralytics YOLO11's Train mode?

-The key features of Ultralytics YOLO11's Train mode include:
+The key features of numa_ultralytics YOLO11's Train mode include:

 - **Automatic Dataset Download:** Automatically downloads standard datasets like COCO, VOC, and ImageNet.
 - **Multi-GPU Support:** Scale training across multiple GPUs for faster processing.